quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that is only sending ACK frames will not receive acknowledgments from its peer unless those acknowledgements are included in packets with ack-eliciting frames.
-An endpoint SHOULD bundle ACK frames with other frames when there are new ack-eliciting packets to acknowledge.
-When only non-ack-eliciting packets need to be acknowledged, an endpoint MAY wait until an ack-eliciting packet has been received to bundle an ACK frame with outgoing frames.
+An endpoint SHOULD send an ACK frame with other frames when there are new ack-eliciting packets to acknowledge.
+When only non-ack-eliciting packets need to be acknowledged, an endpoint MAY wait until an ack-eliciting packet has been received to include an ACK frame with outgoing frames.